whitneyburton/portfolios/students/1610-back/michael-schutte/4module_portfoltio_schutte.md

 * [Original Assignment](http://backend.turing.io/module4/projects/quantified-self/quantified-self-back-end)

 For this continuation part of the project, Robbie and I decided to part ways and work alone.
 I built API endpoints for foods that can be used by the client-side application from Part 1 (see below).
 I had a lot of fun learning how server-side apps work under the hood, as the Node-Express process revealed a lot about what Rails does 'for free'.

+#### Evaluation

+Notes:

+- Nice code organization in your API.
+  We could have a conversation about some of the decisions you made, but that means you're at the level where you can discuss tradeoffs.
+- I see a couple places (front-end and back-end) where you could use promise chaining to split it up more, but we didn't talk much about that.
+- Could also simplify your RouteLister export.
+Since you're only exporting one thing, it doesn't need to be an object that gets exported.

+As for more about API design, status codes and the like, the REST standard is still king.
+It has opinions on how to use the existing HTTP verbs and status codes to achieve an API thats easy to use and document.
+I still haven't gotten around to reading [his ebook](https://leanpub.com/restful-api-design) (Turing owns a copy), but I saw Keith Casey give a talk about RESTful API design, and it got me really excited about APIs.
+So the content is out there if you'd like to educate yourself.

 ## Group Work